Joseph Norvell

 Joseph F. Norvell (born April 14, 1950) is an American former politician who served in the Kansas House of Representatives and Kansas State Senate.

-Norvell was first elected to the Kansas House in 1972, serving two terms there.
-In 1976, he was elected to the Kansas Senate, where he served for three terms before being succeeded by Jerry Moran.
+In 1972, Norvell faced Alfred Harkness in the general election.
+He won, representing the 111th district.
+In 1976, he lost the special election to replace Chuck Wilson in the Kansas State Senate, who had died in a motor accident, to Albert Campbell.
+The same year, he was elected to the Kansas Senate, where he served for three terms before being succeeded by Jerry Moran.